College Assistance Program - General Information

 The CAP Office will be hosting an information session on Sunday, October 22, during Iona’s Undergraduate Open House.

 CAP will be hosting a Counselor Visit Day on Tuesday, November 7.

 Encouraging community participation

-The College Assistance Program (CAP) of Iona College is an optional, fee-based program that offers comprehensive support and services for students with learning disabilities and/or attention deficit disorders.
+The College Assistance Program (CAP) of Iona College is an optional, fee-based program that offers comprehensive support and services for students with learning disabilities, AD/HD, traumatic brain injuries or are on the autism spectrum.
 CAP is a comprehensive, skills-based support program that operates in accordance with the Americans with Disabilities Act (ADA) as amended by the ADA Amendment Acts (ADAAA).
 In addition to encouraging success by providing instruction tailored to individual strengths and needs, the program emphasizes broadly applicable strategies that cross academic disciplines.

 The professional staff encourages CAP students to become actively involved members of the college community by joining student government or by participating in the many other campus clubs and organizations.
 Students take the standard full-time course requirements for baccalaureate degree programs to ensure the level of quality education expected of all degree candidates.